Versatile, easy, 15- minute vegan Dubu Jorim or Korean Braised Tofu for the win!

 - Garlic + Green Onion.
 For aromatic deliciousness!

-- Slice tofu + pat dry with paper towel
+- Prep tofu.
+Slice tofu into 1/2-inch slices.
+Pat dry with paper towel

-- Pan fry until crispy and browned on both sides
+- Brown tofu.
+Pan-fry tofu until crispy and browned on both sides

-- Cook until the sauce is reduced + syrupy
+- Braise the tofu and sauce.
+Cook until the sauce is reduced and syrupy.

 Watch how to make it:

-A well greased cast iron skillet will also work.
-But it will cook FAST!
+- Non-stick skillet.
+Korean Braised Tofu cooks best in a non-stick skillet, as the liquid cooks down into a thick and syrupy sauce.
+A well-greased cast iron skillet will also work.
 Watch carefully so the sauce doesn’t burn and reduce too quickly.

 - Oi Muchim (Cucumber Salad)